 APPROACH THE WATER WITH CAUTION – The sea at Piscinas beach is immediately deep, and there often is a very strong current, even more so on windy days.
 Take your time when getting in the water, especially if you are not a confident swimmer, and remember that the only lifeguard on duty is where the kiosk is located.

 DON’T WALK ON DUNES – Despite the many signs on the way to the beach and even along the beach, people still walk on the dunes for the sake of a photo, causing them irreparable damage.
 Please don’t be that person!
 Admire the dunes from a distance.
-Also remember that taking sand, shells, pebbles or anything else from Sardinian beaches is forbidden by law and may end up in a fine.
+Also remember not to take sand, shells, pebbles or anything else from Sardinian beaches.
 Check out my post about Sardinian sand theft here.

 PONDER CAREFULLY BEFORE BRINGING CHILDREN – Unless there is no wind at all and your children are confident in the water, it’s probably best if you go to another beach with them.

-DON’T ABANDON TRASH – Small trash bins are found near the kiosk, and larger ones in the parking lot.
-Other than that, there are none at the beach – but this is no reason to abandon your trash there!
-Pack it, bring it home and dispose of it carefully: Sardinians are accustomed to recycling.
+DON’T ABANDON TRASH – There are small trash bins near the kiosk, and larger ones in the parking lot.
+Other than that, there are none at the beach.
+But this is no reason to abandon your trash there!
+Pack it, bring it home and dispose of it carefully: Sardinians recycle.

 Other nearby beaches